 We tend to feel pretty good about the above definitions, and often use them as a baseline when setting up our technical sales infrastructure.
 But what would happen if we asked our end users, the sales reps, on a scale of 1-10 how high of a priority any of those definitions are for them?
 I think pretty quickly we would start to understand the first reason why managers struggle to make CRM work for them: Too much focus on value for management vs. value for reps.

 How much time do we spend on configuring reports in CRM, or worrying about getting the input fields just right to get the maximum level of data?
+It can be tough and is also why many people look for specific software that is designed only for their particular industry such as this dealer crm which is perfect for car dealership companies.
+Using this can add some features from CRM software that are more relevant to that industry or business, and remove others that end up creating unnecessary reports.
 Most of us have probably already realized that no matter how pretty the reports are, they’re useless if the right data isn’t there in the first place.
 The typical solution is the second reason why managers struggle with CRM: Trying to force adoption with a carrot or a stick.

 Steve McKenzie at InsightSquared wrote a great piece a few months ago (3-5 minute read) on why tying CRM adoption to sales compensation did not work for him.
 I’ve heard this echoed by other sales leaders recently, and the takeaways are the following: a) sales reps feel that they carry the entire burden of CRM upkeep while management benefits, b) sales reps feel that management does not trust them, c) any short term uptick in adoption is reversed with negative morale and resentment in the long term.